The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

 \subsubsection{Extensive margin}

 Figure \ref{fig:prod_ext_mgn} provides a snapshot of the impact on the extensive margin, while corresponding numbers are reported in Table \ref{tab:prod_ext_mgn}.
-The impact is evaluated by considering the additional entry-exit dynamics due to CETA on top of the regular entry-exit that we would have seen in any case in the absence of any treatment.
+The impact is evaluated by considering the additional entry-exit dynamics due to CETA, on top of the regular entry-exit dynamics that we would have observed in any case, without the signature of the CETA.
 In Figure \ref{fig:prod_ext_mgn}, we start by separating the exiting products on the left and the entering products on the right.
-The light-coloured areas indicate, in both cases, the share of entry-exit that we do not attribute to the CETA because it is regularly predicted by the matrix of potential outcomes we obtain after our algorithm.
-The dark-coloured area represents instead the cases of treatment effects (TET) that are different from zeros, as from eq. \ref{eq: tet}.
-If we compare with the number of incumbent products\footnote{We consider as incumbent the 2,031 products exported in Canada after the signature of the treaty, and that were also exported at least two years before the signature of the CETA.
-If we consider the demography predicted by the algorithm in the absence of the CETA, we would have about 5.2\% of regular entries and 6\% of regular exits.
-These numbers are close to what we find in entry/exit in previous years, before CETA.} in 2017; the bar on the left indicates a positive extensive margin of about 14.5\%.
-That is, in 2018, we had an additional 14.5\% of products exported from France to Canada for the first time, thanks to CETA.
-On the other hand, we register a negative extensive margin equal to 13.1\% if we compare it with incumbent products.
-That is, in 2018, we had an additional 13.1\% of products that were not exported anymore due to CETA.
+The dark-colored areas indicate, in both cases, the share of entry-exit that we do not attribute to the CETA because it is regularly predicted by our matrix as a counterfactual.
+The light-colored area instead represents cases of idiosyncratic treatment effects (TET) that are different from zero, as in eq. \ref{eq: tet}.
+If we compare with the number of incumbent products\footnote{We consider as incumbent the 2,221 products exported to Canada after the signature of the treaty and that were also exported at least once in the 5 years before the signature of the CETA.
+If we consider the demography predicted by the algorithm in the absence of the CETA, we would have about 3.2\% of regular entries and 4.4\% of regular exits.
+These numbers are close to what we find on aggregate in entry/exit in previous years, before CETA.} in 2017; the bar on the left indicates a positive impact on the extensive margin of about 180 products.
+That is, we registered an additional 180 products exported from France to Canada for the first time, thanks to CETA.
+On the other hand, we registered a negative impact on the extensive margin equal to 163 products.
+That is, we had an additional 163 products that were no longer exported due to CETA.